HwangJaeYoung/HwangJaeYoung.github.io/_pages/projects.md

 ### Wolrdwide interobability for semantics IoT (Wise-IoT) [14/02/2016 - 23/02/2018]
 Wise-IoT is a collaboration project between Europe and Korea.
-It aims at deepening the interoperability and interworking of IoT existing systems.
+It aims at deepening the interoperability and interworking of IoT's existing systems.
 The project uses the experiences available in the consortium to build a comprehensive mediation framework that can be used between various IoT systems.

   * Role:
     * Analyzing the oneM2M and FIWARE IoT standard